 5. File Your Claim

 The initial complaint needs to include an overview of the accident and a proposal for compensation.
-If you have a car accident attorney in Marion, AR, he or she can:
+If you have a Marion car accident attorney, they can:

 - Analyze your accident